vahidka1/vahidka1/README.md

-- 👋 Hi, I’m Vahid Kaviany
+ Hi, I’m Vahid Kaviany
-- 👀 I’m interested in Programming
+ I’m interested in Programming
-- 🌱 I’m currently learning Python
-- 📫 How to reach me Vahidkaviany18@gmail.com
+ and you can reach me with Vahidkaviany18@gmail.com

 You can see my projects from the list below:
 1. [project_1](https://github.com/vahidka1/project_1.git) <--- Its about create database from json file and create app Dictionary app.